kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 - Support workloads that need to resolve DNS short names where the full DNS name includes an underscore (`_`).
 - Allow users to use a single dot character `.` as a search string

+### Non-Goals

+- Allowing support for any characters in the DNS search string

 ## Proposal